Xin-999/java-oop-survival-game/README.md

 A survival-style Java game where the player explores alien moons, collects scrap, interacts with mysterious terminals, and makes strategic decisions to survive — or profit.

 This project focuses on **clean object-oriented design**, modular code structure, and extendability — featuring mechanics like teleportation, item trading, and reactive NPCs.
+Read docs to explore more on technical stuff.
 ---

 ## 🚀 Features